-The tradition of giving presents at Christmas has roots that go back as far as the Nativity story, whereupon the Three Wise Men gave gold, frankincense and myrrh to the baby Jesus 1.
+The tradition of giving presents at Christmas has roots that go back as far as the Nativity story, whereupon the Three Wise Men gave gold, frankincense, and myrrh to the baby Jesus.

-The Romans had their own tradition of giving gifts during Saturnalia, which was a festival that began on the 17th of December and lasted until the 23rd.
+The Romans had their own tradition of giving gifts during Saturnalia, which was a festival that began on December 17th and lasted until the 23rd.

-St. Nicholas was perhaps one of the most famous gift givers in Christmas history, as he delighted children and adults alike in the surprise presents he left behind in the shoes that were left outside.
+St. Nicholas was perhaps one of the most famous gift-givers in Christmas history, as he delighted children and adults alike with the surprise presents he left behind in the shoes that were left outside.

-Yet is was the 18th Century, that gift giving became a central tradition of the Christmas festivities.
+Yet it was in the 18th Century that gift-giving became a central tradition of the Christmas festivities.

 The gifts that were given were to remind those of the King’s journey, and of God’s selfless gift to humanity, and to help those who were unfortunate.